ansible-lockdown/UBUNTU22-CIS-Audit/README.md

 If running as part of the ansible playbook, this will pull in the relevant branch for the version of benchmark you are remediating.

-- e.g. v1.2 will pull in branch benchmark_v1.2
+- e.g. v1.0.0 will pull in branch benchmark-v1.0.0

-Devel is normally the latest benchmark, so maybe different from the version of benchmark you wish to test.
-Details will show in the README.
+Devel is normally the latest benchmark version, so maybe different from the version of benchmark you wish to test.
+Details will show in the README as to the benchmark for the version it is written for.

 ## Usage